-What if our dreams are a direct channel to communicate with other people?
-Theoretically we are familiar only with a small fraction of the processes occurring in the human brain every second.
+What if our dreams were a direct channel to communicate with other people?
+Theoretically, we are familiar only with a small fraction of the processes occurring in the human brain every second.

 The difference between this unusual concept and other theories about how we imagine and remember others opens up a whole string of new opportunities for understanding the world.

 Can these peculiar forms of memories that live in us be a source of the necessary information?
 Can our minds be connected to each other and form some kind of network?

 If we were actually mentally connected to each other, then perhaps the souls of our departed relatives and close friends could send a part of themselves to appear in our dreams?